A3R0-01/Final-Year-Project--Centralized-Access-Management-Gateway/ReadMe.md

       * **`django-prometheus`**: A library that exposes Prometheus metrics directly from the Django application, enabling detailed monitoring of the backend.
   * **Frontend**:
       * **Next.js (React/TypeScript)**: A React framework that supports server-side rendering and static site generation, enhancing performance and SEO.
 TypeScript ensures type safety and improves code quality.
-      * **Tailwind CSS**: A highly customizable, utility-first CSS framework that speeds up UI development by providing low-level utility classes.
+      * **Tailwind CSS**: A utility-first CSS framework that speeds up UI development by providing low-level utility classes.
       * **Shadcn UI**: A collection of re-usable components built with Radix UI and Tailwind CSS, designed to be easily customizable and integrated into Next.js projects.
   * **DevOps/Monitoring**:
       * **Docker & Docker Compose**: Used for containerization of all services, ensuring consistent development, testing, and production environments, and simplifying service orchestration.